jusish/jusish/README.md

 - 🌐 📱 💡: Diverse range of projects spanning web, mobile, and algorithm development.
 - 🤓: Curious mind, always exploring new tech trends and tools.
 - 🗣️: Active tech community member: engagement, forums, and tech talks
-- 🤔: I’m currently open for a new `job opportunity`, this is [MY CV](https://drive.google.com/file/d/1zoqh8j8wysd1b77P6ik1LAEG58-JevmA/view?usp=sharing).
+- 🤔: I’m currently open for a new `job opportunity`.
 - 📧: Contact me: `+250787415913` or `ishimwejustin67@gmai.com`.

 <br>